Imbolc

 Without judgement and with compassion, notice how you are doing/feeling.

 Use your senses to notice things in the natural world around you.
+Can you see signs of Spring alongside winters grip?
 Get curious.

 Contemplate any new beginnings emerging in your life.
 Are you experiencing any transitions in your life?